 So what does the SmartEdit Writer word processor allow?
-Text justification, underlining, simple bullet and numbered lists, font and colour changes, insertion of special symbols that are not on your keyboard, like copyright or trademark symbol and Unicode characters, copy and paste - with a Paste Special option so that you can paste without any formatting - simple tables and image insertion, as well as full paragraph spacing options, accessible from the paragraph button on the toolbar and the right click Paragraph option.
+Text justification, underlining, simple bullet and numbered lists, font and colour changes, copy and paste - with a Paste Special option so that you can paste without any formatting - simple tables and image insertion, as well as full paragraph spacing options, accessible from the paragraph button on the toolbar and the right click Paragraph option.